 These online scammers function by creating fake profiles on online dating sites and then cultivate relationships with the victims, before attempting to abstract large sums of money from them.
 Moreover, these scammers sometimes steal the identity of other people who have profiles on social networking sites and use them in their false dating profiles to look more appealing and attractive.
 The victims of this scam experience substantial emotional distress with extreme financial losses.

-One of the most common strategies followed by most of the scammers is to build-up trust with the victim by chatting for weeks or even months before having an all of a sudden emergency and asking for money.
+One of the most common strategies followed by most scammers is to build-up trust with the victim by chatting for weeks or even months before having an all of a sudden emergency and asking for money.
 After that, they unexpectedly need money for rent too, and then medical fees, then food, and it can escalate quickly.
-And most of the times, the victim is not interacting with just one person behind the profile; it could be with a group of fraudsters who are all acting together.
+And most of the time, the victim is not interacting with just one person behind the profile; it could be with a group of fraudsters who are all acting together.
 Sometimes, these fraudsters even make more profiles and use them to be rude to the victim, all just to make the main false profile appear more desirable.
 These scammers take advantage of the people who are searching for romantic partners just by playing on their emotional triggers.

 There is no hard and fast rule to spot these online scammers.
 However, there are certain signs which you can be careful about while dating online.